melboyce/sfv/gul_oki.md

 hit and block (hit/block) - in this case: +4 on hit, +3 on block.
 Counterhits confer +2f of advantage, so on CH, it's +6.

+The pipe signifies the end of the KDR string and the beginning of the KD string.
+Braces denote a set of interchangeable options.
+In this case, an option ending with s.mp or another ending with b.hp.

 If the opponent doesn't quick-rise and instead opts to recover normally (no recovery), after the s.mp whiffs, continue, without delay, to input the remainder of the string: either `s.hp s.mp` or `c.mk b.hp`.
-As with the s.mp, the advantage is specified in parens () in the event of contact.
+As with the KDR s.mp previously, the advantage is specified in parens (); e.g., `c.mk b.hp(4/1)`.

+These options will allow some flexibility after oki is complete.
+Further referencing the above: s.mp gives Guile very close range positioning at excellent advantage; b.hp may yield a crush counter.
+Be sure to mix your options up based on your tactical requirements rather than *auto-piloting* the same setups.

 ## Syntax
 * **pipe (|)** separates KDR/KDBR option from KD option